 The following graph shows the result of the target positioning optimization:

-Regarding the result obtained by the optimizer of the variable on the test period, the best value of the target is 360 points.
+Regarding the result obtained by the variable optimizer on the test period, the best value of the target is 360 points.
 This value gives 1200 points of return.
-Thus I will naively choose this value for the target in my trading strategy.
+Thus, I will naively choose this value as the target in my trading strategy.

 Overfitted configuration of the strategy